Gingivitis (gum inflammation)

 • avoid eating sugary foods between meals.

-If left untreated, gingivitis may progress to more deep-seated inflammation and infections in the mouth, such as periodontitis (periodontal or gum disease), although this doesn’t always happen.
+If it's not treated, gingivitis may develop into more deep-seated inflammation and infections in your mouth, such as periodontitis (periodontal or gum disease), although this doesn’t always happen.
 Periodontal or gum disease can destroy the ligaments and bone holding your teeth securely in place so that they become loose and teeth may eventually fall out.

 Gingivitis can also lead to acute necrotising ulcerative gingivitis, which is a condition that causes pain, tissue loss and foul breath.